Burgh by Sands Roman Forts

 BURGH THREE FORTS

 Burgh on Sands Roman Fort is 5.25 miles from Stanwix (Carlisle) in the east and under 4 miles from Drumburgh in the west.
-They were built starting with the Stanegate Fort built about 100 AD, with the Early Hadrianic possibly about 120 AD, with the turf and wood Wall soon afterwards .The stone wall and fort was built about 160 AD.
+They were built starting with the Stanegate Fort built about 100 AD, with the Early Hadrianic possibly about 120 AD, with the turf and wood Wall soon afterwards.
+The stone wall and fort were built about 160 AD.
 These are shown above.
 Even the Wall Fort has hardly been explored.
-Burgh is only about a mile south east of the Solway marches and it covers two crossing of the Solway, and the wall goes through the northern part of the village.
+Burgh is only about a mile southeast of the Solway marches and it covers two crossings of the Solway, and the wall goes through the northern part of the village.

 Wall Fort (Aballava)